 Klahanie Blog.
 Celebrating the all different, all equal diversity we share.
 Help each other, we help ourselves.
-Header photo: Way back when time.
-Early 2001 with Penny the puppy, my son, Tristan and yep, my humble self.
+Header photo: Penny roaming free in a field, with The Roaches, near Leek Staffordshire, in the background.

 What a beautiful, serene setting.